-These are the best strawberry cheesecake cookies.
-These bakery style cookies are so decadent and have the most amazing flavour.
+These are the best strawberry cheesecake cookies!
+These cookies are so decadent and have the most amazing flavour.
 They are soft, thick, gooey and perfectly sweet.
-These cookies are great to serve at holidays or parties, or to enjoy as a treat anytime.
+I've included options for making them gluten-free and dairy-free too!

 Table of Contents